jju/stubbl/teams/cacklingfuries.md

 W-D-L 6-3-6

 The Furies are hoping for a chance at the divisional title, but will have to work to make the playoffs first.
-Keeping [[Aronne]] and [[Luanna]] healthy for a playoff run is going to be a major goal.
+Keeping [[Aronne]] and [[luanna]] healthy for a playoff run is going to be a major goal.

 ### Stars